tairasu/TurtleSilicon/README.md

     *   Click "Start RosettaX87 Service" and enter your sudo password when prompted.
     *   This will run the RosettaX87 service in the background and is required for launching the game.
     *   The service will automatically stop when you close the launcher.
+7.  **Configure Options (Optional)**:
+    *   **Enable vanilla-tweaks**: Check this box to use vanilla-tweaks, which provides various game improvements and fixes.
+    *   If vanilla-tweaks hasn't been applied yet, TurtleSilicon will automatically offer to apply it when you launch the game.
+    *   **Enable Metal Hud**: Shows FPS counter in-game.
+    *   **Show Terminal**: Displays terminal output during game launch for debugging.
-7.  **Launch Game**:
+8.  **Launch Game**:
     *   Once both paths are set, both components are patched, and the RosettaX87 service is running, the "Launch Game" button will become active.
 Click it.
-    *   The game will launch directly without requiring additional password prompts.
-8.  **Enjoy**: Experience a significantly smoother Turtle WoW on your Apple Silicon Mac!
+9.  **Enjoy**: Experience a significantly smoother Turtle WoW on your Apple Silicon Mac!

 ### Method 2: Running from Source Code